Runbin-tang/KINN/README.md

    # Output

-      output is the mega style, you can directly pass it into mega X to obtain the phylogenetic tree.
+      Output is the mega style, you can directly pass it into mega X to obtain the phylogenetic tree.

    # Example